Game: Mega Man 2

 -Instant death spikes

 Watching Laura fall down the immense waterfall of Bubble Man’s level 10-20 times due to a teeny-tiny frog-bot reminded me how hard the games of my youth were.
-How in the hell did I ever get through this game?
+How in the world did I ever get through this game?
 There were no strategy guides.
-There was no GameFAQS or Youtube(or any Internet, for that matter).
+There was no GameFAQs or YouTube(or any Internet, for that matter).
 Not all of us had an older/younger sibling to yell at, telling them to, “Beat this part for me!”

-Relentless replaying of levels, memorizing when and where enemies appear, scribbling little notes or passwords; these things were the tools we had, and they served us well, just as they were helping my girlfriend dodge the hellfire flames of the robot dogs in Wood Man’s level over and over again.
+Relentless replaying of levels, memorizing when and where enemies appear, scribbling little notes or passwords; these things were the tools we had.
+These little strategies served us well, just as they were helping my girlfriend dodge the hellfire flames of the robot dogs in Wood Man’s level over and over again.
 How did I beat these games?
 I did just what Laura did: every time I asked her if she wanted me to help, be stubborn and yell, “No, I will kill this bastard myself!
 How can I ever beat Air Man it if you just do it for me?!”